 Welcome to the Division of Human Resources (HR).
 By visiting us, you have taken the first step towards a productive, meaningful and rewarding career with the Department of Juvenile Justice!

 Regardless of the position you hold, a career with DJJ provides an opportunity to improve the lives of children, families and communities.
-Whether working as a Probation Officer and helping young people find a better path, working at the Bon Air Juvenile Correctional Facility helping a resident build skills and visualize a better future, or working in a role to support those who work directly with young people and families, DJJ employees do work that MAKES A DIFFERENCE!
+Whether working as a Probation Officer and helping young people find a better path, working at the Bon Air Juvenile Correctional Center. helping a resident build skills and visualize a better future, or working in a role to support those who work directly with young people and families, DJJ employees do work that MAKES A DIFFERENCE!
 The work is hard and the challenges are real; however, our team is strong and our efforts are rewarded.
 If you want to make Virginia safer by helping children, families and communities grow stronger, we would love to consider you for the DJJ team!

 DJJ employees quickly learn there are many career paths within the agency.
 Whether responsible for the safety and security of incarcerated youth, working within a community-based program, an educator, a healthcare provider, a food service worker, an administrator, or a business or office professional supporting one or more of the agency’s functions or divisions, choosing DJJ presents many opportunities to build a career and make an impact.
 Explore a few of them below:

 One of the key components of DJJ’s ability to be successful in reaching its goals is investing in its employees.
 As an agency committed to attracting, developing and retaining a highly skilled workforce, DJJ’s Training and Organizational Development unit offers comprehensive training programs and a wide variety of professional development opportunities and courses from entry-level to a comprehensive and leadership development program.
 Choose DJJ and enjoy growth and development opportunities that can enhance your career and prepare you to make an even bigger difference!